 CRA allows you to charge the following types of fees in your tax return:

 It is important not to apply for the trade union tax deduction more than once.
 Your employer can show a trade union tax deduction on your T4 tax document, and you can also receive a tax document from the professional association or organization to which the contributions relate.
 Make sure the amounts match and request them only once.
 The dual application of union taxes can result in a revaluation notice and possible fines and interest due.
+If you are still unsure about the process you can come in contact with an accounting expert so he can tell you everything.

 By the close of February, each employer must issue employees with earned income tickets from the previous fiscal year.
 The amount of union contributions eligible for tax deduction is shown on the T4 slip in box 44.
 You can apply for a tax deduction on line 21200 of your tax return, and if your employer is a registered GST / HST, you may be able to request the reimbursement of part of the union contributions.